Mental Health (Independent Advocacy) (England) Bill

 Groups Affected

-- Clinicians and Hospital Staff: Clinicians and hospital managers will have new responsibilities in identifying patients who might benefit from advocacy and informing them about available services.
+- Clinicians and Hospital Managers: Increased responsibilities in identifying patients who may benefit from advocacy and ensuring access.

 Powered by nyModel